nymea/nymea-wiki/Roadmap.md

 This is the roadmap for the guhd server.
-The full changelog can be found [here](http://www.guh.guru:8080/job/guh-ci/changes).
+The full change log can be found [here](http://www.guh.guru:8080/job/guh-ci/changes).

+### V 0.8.0
+* Tag system
+* User authentication
+* Remote access
+* Basic system settings

 ### V 0.7.0
 * ~~Add OAuth 2.0~~